Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the core action ('Execute a service') and the domain ('AgentDesk marketplace'), providing specific verb and resource identification.
-However, it does not explicitly differentiate when to use this generic execution tool versus sibling-specific tools like 'review_dual' or 'review_output'.
+The description clearly states the action ('Execute a service') and the resource ('AgentDesk marketplace'), providing a specific verb+resource pair.
+However, it does not distinguish this tool from its siblings (list_services, review_dual, review_output), which could lead to confusion about when to use this generic service execution tool versus those specialized tools.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.